- Location: Oklahoma

 Whenever you need or want to check the status of your driver’s license, you can order a driving record report.
 This record will spell out if your driver’s license is currently valid.
 Should your license have been revoked or suspended, the report will indicate that according to what’s on record at the DPS.
 This report will also show points against your license and, in some cases, information on any accidents you have had.

-- You will have two points removed for each 12 month period in which you do not receive another pointable ticket.
+- You will have 2 points removed for each 12 month period in which you do not receive another pointable ticket.

-- If you go for three consecutive years after your last violation with no violations, all points will be removed from your driving record and you will revert to a clean driving record.
+- If you go for 3consecutive years after your last violation with no violations, all points will be removed from your driving record and you will revert to a clean driving record.

-- You may also reduce your driving record by two points if you attend traffic school.
+- You may also reduce your driving record by 2 points if you attend traffic school.
 More information about Oklahoma traffic schools can be found in our Tickets and Traffic School section.